-- 7.1.
+7.1.
 The Project Company will own the 25% of equity while for the remaining financing arrangements will be explored from International Lenders or local Banks or a consortium of International lenders or local Banks and the selection of financing source, mode and mechanism will be based on financial models.
-Currently the project cost is estimated to be around USD 110.250 million.
-The project is expected to produce 153.3 GWh of electricity and the electrical power produced by this farm will be purchased by CPPA and distributed on national grid by NTDC. - 7.2.
-The Project is intended to be financed by debt-equity ratio of 75:25.
+Further, total debt financing for the Project is going to be funded through al mix of foreign and local debt.